kustomzone/chaincode-investigator/how_do_i_chaincode.md

 	```

 Hopefully you see that the value of `hello_world` is "hi there".
-This was set when by the body of the deploy call we sent eariler.
+This was set when by the body of the deploy call we sent earlier.

 ###Invoke
 Next, we will call our generic write function with invoke.
 Lets change the value of `hello_world` to "go away".
 - Expand the "Chaincode" API section by clicking it
 - Expand the `POST /chaincode` section by clicking it
 - Set the `InvokeSpec` text field (make the other fields blank).
-Copy the example below but subsitute in your chaincode name (the hashed ID from deploy).
+Copy the example below but substitute in your chaincode name (the hashed ID from deploy).
 Also use the same enrollID you used in the `/registrar` step.

 	```
 	{